Fort Lewis (Washington): Geography

 According to the United States Census Bureau, the CDP has a total area of 15.9 square miles (41.2 km^{2}), of which 15.3 square miles (39.6 km^{2}) are land and 0.6 square miles (1.6 km^{2}) are water.
 The total area is 3.78% water.
 The military base is, as previously stated, much larger than the CDP defined by the Census Bureau.

 Fort Lewis' terrain is primarily a mixture of dense conifer woods and open Puget prairie-garry oak woodlands.
 Invasive Scotch Broom has taken over many areas.
 The landscape is very rocky from glacial meltwater deposits.
 Poison oak is found in the training areas.
 Canada Thistle grows thickly in some areas.
 All trees are to be left standing; post policy prohibits cutting or trimming them.

 The temperatures during summer vary from the mid-40s at night to the mid-70s during the day, occasionally peaking over 90 °F. Although July and August are the driest months.

 Fort Lewis, due to its size and reserved land, serves as an important habitat for amphibian development and study.

 Demographics

-The census-designated place (CDP) Fort Lewis is located within the installation's area.
-As of the 2000 census, the CDP, which includes the most densely populated part of the base, had a total population of 19,089.
+Fort Lewis has been tracked by the U.S. Census Bureau as an unincorporated place in the 1970 U.S. census and then as a census-designated place (CDP) since the 1980 U.S. census.